SuperElastix/SimpleElastix/README.md

 Pull requests are welcome if you want to contribute with tests for other languages.

 ### Known Issues
 - Assigning a parameter in a parameter map list silently fails (e.g. `plist[1]['Transform'] = ['BSplineTrasnform']`).
-A temporary workaround is to assign the value directly to the parameter map before adding the map to the list.
+A workaround is to assign the value directly to the parameter map before adding the map to the list.

 ### About
 If you are interested in my work you are most welcome to visit [my website](https://kaspermarstal.github.io).